-The amounts owed to Group undertakings are repayable on demand, unsecured and are either interest free, interest-bearing at a fixed rate, interest bearing at the official ISDA fallback rate or interest bearing at other variable based rates (2022: interest free, interest-bearing at a fixed rate, interest bearing at the official ISDA fallback rate or interest bearing at other variable based rates).
+The amounts owed to Group undertakings are repayable on demand, unsecured and are either interest free, interest bearing at a fixed rate, interest bearing at a floating rate.
 Further detail on the rates of interest payable on amounts owed to Group undertakings is provided in note 14 to these Financial Statements.

-Included in the amounts owed to Group undertakings are Eurobonds, quoted on the Channel Islands Stock Exchange, of £95m (2022: £46m) issued to subsidiary undertakings that have an early redemption option attached to them.
+Included in the amounts owed to Group undertakings are Eurobonds, quoted on the Channel Islands Stock Exchange, of £103m (2023: £95m) issued to subsidiary undertakings that have an early redemption option attached to them.
 The carrying value of each bond is a reasonable approximation of fair value.
-They are interest bearing at rates ranging between 3M LIBOR plus 0.3% and Tasa Básica Pasiva plus 2.8% (2022: 3M LIBOR plus 0.3%).
+They are interest bearing at rates ranging between 3M LIBOR plus 0.3% and Tasa Básica Pasiva plus 4.9% (2023: 3M LIBOR plus 0.3% and Tasa Básica Pasiva plus 2.8%).

-The categories in this disclosure are determined by IFRS 9.
-As at 31 December 2023, the Group had Nil commercial paper in issue.
-In the prior year, as at 31 December 2022, the Group had commercial paper in issue amounting to €841 million at rates between 0.92% and 2.74% with maturities ranging from 6 January 2023 to 30 June 2023 and \$550 million (nominal values) at rates between 4.55% and 4.95% with maturities ranging from 3 January 2023 to 23 March 2023.
+As at 31 December 2024, the Group had commercial paper in issue amounting to €348 million (nominal values) at rates between 3.16% and 3.30% with maturities ranging from 17 to 27 January 2025 and \$380 million (nominal values) at rates between 4.50% and 4.80% with maturities ranging from 2 to 27 January 2025 (2023: nil commercial paper in issue).